Cooking with Colton: Baby Back Squirrels - Sweet & Tender; Who Knew Bushytails Could Taste So Good?

 People who’ve never eaten a squirrel might just be converted with this recipe.
 It is a variation on the traditional Coq au Vin (chicken with wine).
 This recipe also works for rabbit, chukar, pheasant and, yes, even chicken.

-Where the Outdoors Rambler mainly roams in Virginia, we have some very liberal squirrel seasons from June to January with lots of opportunities to get some bushytails prepped for the pot.
+Where the Outdoors Rambler mainly roams in Virginia, we have some very liberal squirrel seasons scattered from June to January with lots of opportunities to get a few bushytails for the pot.
 Colton and I used a Mossberg 715T, a "tacticool" .22LR rifle on a hunt to collect some squirrels for this dish.
 It's a great, lightweight fast-handling rifle with a 30mm red dot sight.

 Just like any wild game, from deer to squirrels, proper handling in the field plays a big role in success in the kitchen.